isaacs/ejsgi/README.md

 ## Application

-An EJSGI Application is a JavaScript Function which takes exactly one argument, the Request as a JavaScript Object, and returns its Response as a JavaScript Object with data relevant to the HTTP response.
+An EJSGI Application is a JavaScript Function which takes exactly one argument, the Request as a JavaScript Object, and returns its Response as EITHER (a) a JavaScript Object with data relevant to the HTTP response, OR (b) a Promise which resolves to said object.

 ## Middleware